MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### sidebar.action

-Allows us to detect situations where there is possible negative impact on your ability configure your app settings, such as your notification settings, your primary mail account, and configuring your mail signature.
+Allows us to detect situations where there's possible negative impact on your ability configure your app settings, such as your notification settings, your primary mail account, and configuring your mail signature.

 Data fields that are common for Outlook Mobile for this event on iOS and Android: